• Home

 Gen Z’s big bet on education might not be all glam

-After seeing the rollercoaster of layoffs across the tech industry over the past few years, many Gen Zers have turned to seemingly steadier fields like education.
+After seeing the roller coaster of layoffs across the tech industry over the past few years, many Gen Zers have turned to seemingly steadier fields like education.

 The sector was the fastest-growing industry among recent U.K. graduates last year, and it was similarly a top career choice for American graduates.
-And while the profession can provide further work-life balance and decent benefits, the ability for AI to do the work may cause further headache.
+And while the profession can provide further work-life balance and decent benefits, the ability for AI to do the work may cause further headaches.
 The report singles out farm and home management educators—as well as postsecondary economics, business, and library science teachers—as roles with relatively high AI applicability.

 While it’s unlikely that schools will roll out AI teachers en masse, the report’s findings underscore how quickly the technology could reshape the education profession—and many others.